A history of Seckatary Hawkins radio broadcasting:

 January, 1922 -

-A trip to the new and wondrous Cincinnati Crosley radio station stimulated Robert F. Schulkers' imagination and interest.
-A week later, he broadcast a "Seck and the loud voice" story, becoming the first storyteller to broadcast in Cincinnati.
-The loud voice story is one you may remember in one of the Seckatary Hawkins book adventures too.
+A trip to the new and wondrous Cincinnati Crosley radio station, a primitive operation in the owners home, stimulated Robert F. Schulkers' imagination and interest.
+A week later, he wrote a "Seck and the loud voice" story, which was published in the Cincinnati Enquirer on 3/26/1922 - a chapter of The Gray Ghost.

 June, 1922 –

-RFS read his Mile-a-Minute-Milo stories as serialized radio broadcasts on WLW from June, 1922.
+RFS begins his radio career by reading his Mile-a-Minute-Milo stories as serialized radio broadcasts on WLW from June, 1922, becoming the first storyteller to broadcast in Cincinnati - and possibly the first storyteller on the air anywhere.
 Some of the dialog was performed by Robert F. Stayman, studio director / announcer.
-The M-A-M Milo story was also appearing daily in the Cincy Enquirer.
-(This was WLW’s first primitive studio).
+The M-A-M Milo story was also appearing daily in the Cincy Enquirer at that time.

 In a file folder found in RFS archives, there are also a few 1931 "Happy Jack" program scripts for "Cincinnati and Lake Erie Railroad Company program", with a grandfather clock ticking in background.
 It is interesting that Detective Jeckerson of the Seckatary Hawkins books stories is a character for the Happy Jack programs, but Seck and the club member boys are not mentioned.